 S A M I A Q U D D U S

-I am a fully qualified psychotherapist and a Registered Member of the British Association for Counselling and Psychotherapy (MBACP).
-The BACP is the largest professional body representing counselling and psychotherapy in the UK.
-My interest in psychology dates back to my work in primary education and my Specialist practitioner role in the Special Educational Needs area of Social, Emotional and Mental Health.
-Since qualifying as a psychotherapist, I have published in the British Association for Counselling and Psychotherapy (BACP) Children and Young People's magazine.
+I am a fully qualified and accredited psychotherapist, registered member of the British Association for Counselling and Psychotherapy (BACP).
+My interest in psychology dates back to my work in primary education and my role as a Specialist Practitioner in the Special Educational Needs sector, focusing on Social, Emotional, and Mental Health (SEMH).
+Since qualifying as a psychotherapist, I teach and lecture trainee counsellors as Postgraduate Diploma (PGDip) Tutor for one of the UK's leading children's mental health charity.
+I have been published in the British Association for Counselling and Psychotherapy (BACP) Children & Young People magazine.

-Taqdeer’s conception occurred during a stage in my life when I wanted to incorporate my understanding of journaling and the notion of gratitude both from an Islamic and scientific perspective.
-As a mental health practitioner, I have utilised my psychotherapy training to bridge Western psychological theories and Islamic principles that serve to promote positive well-being, mental health including spiritual health.
+Taqdeer was conceived during a stage in my life when I sought to integrate my understanding of journaling and gratitude from both an Islamic and scientific perspective.
+As a mental health practitioner, I have drawn upon my psychotherapy training to bridge Western psychological theories with Islamic principles, fostering positive well-being, mental health, and spiritual growth.

 "I really like the concept of combining Islam and psychology into